alokkik/Profile/README.md

 ### Summary
-A **Computer Science** graduate with more than *3 years* of demonstrated experience in BFSI (Banking, Finanacial Services and Insurance) domain working on Statistical and Machine Learning techniques like Linear and Logistic Regression, Decision Trees, Random Forests, Binary and Multiclass classification and clustering.
+A **Computer Science** graduate and a data science professional with more than *4 years* of demonstrated experience in BFSI and product analytics domain.
+Presently working as a Lead Assistant Manager at top analytics organisation.

 ### Education